andrew/ultimate-awesome/README.md

 - [awesome-foss-alternatives](https://github.com/sfermigier/awesome-foss-alternatives) - Awesome Free / Open Source Alternatives (to common SaaS products) for Business Use.
 - [awesome-kubeflow](https://github.com/terrytangyuan/awesome-kubeflow) - A curated list of awesome projects and resources related to Kubeflow (a CNCF incubating project) .
 - [awesome-haskell](https://github.com/albohlabs/awesome-haskell) - A curated list of amazingly awesome Haskell articles and talks for beginners.
-- [awesome-algorand](https://github.com/awesome-algorand/awesome-algorand) - ⚡A curated list of awesome resources related to the Ⱥlgorand Blockchain ⛓.
 - [awesome-nilm](https://github.com/ch-shin/awesome-nilm) - A curated resources of awesome NILM resources.
 - [awesome_xstate](https://github.com/darrylhebbes/awesome_xstate) - Everything awesome about XState.
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.